Family Law, Children & Property

 You do not have to use a lawyer for the divorce proceedings, however if you are finding it difficult to complete the Application for Divorce by yourself, you may want to get some help from a lawyer and you may choose to have a lawyer represent you at the hearing.

-Can I change my name after a Divorce?
+Can I keep my married name when Separated?

 If you want to change your name officially (to a surname other than your birth name or married name), you will have to apply to the Registry of Births, Deaths and Marriages.
 A fee will be charged.
 You are not able to change your children’s surnames without the agreement of the other parent, or an order of the court.